-One of the most popular questions we receive here at Pest-Tech is “how much does pigeon proofing solar panels cost?” so we’ve put together this in-depth guide to answer all your biggest questions.
+One of the most popular questions we receive here at Pest-Tech is “how much does it cost to pigeon proofing solar panels?” so we’ve put together this in-depth guide to answer all your biggest questions.

 Solar panels are a brilliant investment for your property, but unfortunately, they can be ruined by pigeons.
 We offer expert bird proofing solar panel services to prevent the damage they cause and keep your solar panels in perfect working order for years to come.

 Do I Need to Pigeon Proof my Solar Panels?

 Absolutely.
 Solar panels are expensive, so what’s the use of having them installed only to find that months down the line, they are no longer effective, thanks to pesky pigeons!